All posts

 Can I avoid the HMRC classification issue by electing C-Corp status?

-A single-member LLC can elect to be treated as a corporation for US tax purposes by filing IRS Form 8832 (Entity Classification Election).
-This would make the LLC a C-Corp for US purposes.
-HMRC already treats the LLC as opaque (corporation-like), so both countries would then agree on the classification.
-The trade-off: the LLC would owe US corporate income tax (21% federal) on its profits, plus a second layer of tax when profits are distributed to the UK owner.
-Whether this produces a better overall tax outcome than the current mismatch depends on income levels, profit retention plans, and treaty credit calculations.
-This is a decision that requires professional tax advice specific to the individual's circumstances.
+You can.
+File IRS Form 8832 to elect corporate treatment.
+Both countries would then agree on the classification (HMRC already treats the LLC as opaque).
+The trade-off: the LLC owes US corporate income tax (21% federal), plus a second layer when profits are distributed.
+Whether that produces a better outcome than the current mismatch depends on income levels, profit retention plans, and treaty credit calculations.
+This is one where you need a cross-border tax adviser who knows both systems.

 Key Takeaways

-• US LLC formation for UK residents is mechanically identical to any other non-resident: state filing, EIN by phone or fax, remote bank account through Mercury or Wise, and operational within 2-8 weeks
+• Formation mechanics are identical to any other non-resident: state filing, EIN by phone or fax, remote bank account, operational within 2-8 weeks

-• Wyoming at $100 + $60/year is the practical default for UK solo founders not raising US venture capital
+• Wyoming at $100 + $60/year is the practical default unless you are raising US venture capital

-• UK founders face easier US banking access than founders from most other countries — Mercury, Wise Business, and Relay all accept UK applicants without friction
+• UK founders have easier US banking access than most countries.
+Mercury, Wise Business, and Relay all accept UK applicants without friction

-• HMRC classifies US single-member LLCs as opaque entities since April 2025 — this creates a classification mismatch with the IRS that may result in incomplete treaty relief and unfavorable tax characterization
+• HMRC has classified US single-member LLCs as opaque since April 2025, creating a mismatch with the IRS that may result in incomplete treaty relief

-• The US-UK treaty does not fully resolve the classification mismatch because HMRC does not recognize LLC income as the individual's income under UK domestic law
+• The US-UK treaty does not fix the mismatch because HMRC does not recognize LLC income as the individual's income under UK domestic law

-• UK residents report worldwide income through Self-Assessment (SA100) — LLC income goes on SA106 (Foreign), with classification as either trading or investment income depending on HMRC's view
+• LLC income goes on SA106 (Foreign) in Self-Assessment, classified as either trading or investment income depending on HMRC's view

-• National Insurance (Class 2/4) applies if HMRC classifies the LLC income as self-employment trading income, but not if classified as investment income from an opaque entity
+• NIC (Class 2/4) applies if HMRC calls it self-employment trading income, but not if classified as investment income from an opaque entity

-• A UK Ltd is structurally simpler for founders whose clients are primarily in the UK; a US LLC adds value when US market credibility, USD settlement, or US banking infrastructure is needed
+• A UK Ltd is simpler when clients are primarily in the UK.
+A US LLC adds value when you need US market credibility, USD settlement, or US banking

 References